pcengines/pcengines.github.io/_posts/2020-05-31-PC-Engines-Firmware-v4-12-0-1.md

 ![Process of mainlining](https://cloud.3mdeb.com/index.php/s/9SSoC6BFBMdfy7t/preview)

 The chart represents the total line added and deleted on the PC Engines coreboot fork against the rebase point for a given release.

-Check the statistics with:
+Two files have not been included in the diff as mentioned above since they are not a part of coreboot tree.

+The number of changes slightly increased, because we did not yet upstream all fixes for apu1.

 ## Testing